googleapis/sdk-platform-java/gax-java/README.md

    code implementing the interface.
 See the javadocs for more details on other consequences of this annotation.
-1. Components marked with `@ObsoleteApi` are stable for usage in the current major version, but will be marked with `@Deprecated` in the next major version release.
+1. Components marked with `@ObsoleteApi` are stable for usage in the current major version, but will be marked with `@Deprecated` in a future major version.

 ### Submodule notes